tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 1. Get a timestamp, `ts`.
 2. Check if the row we are going to read is locked with a timestamp in the range `[0, ts]`;
-    * If so, it means the row is locked by an earlier-started transaction.
-Then we are not sure whether that transaction will be committed before `ts` or after `ts`.
-Other wise, we can continue reading.
+    * If there is a timestamp in range `[0, ts]`, it means the row is locked by an earlier-started transaction.
+Then we are not sure whether that transaction will be committed before or after `ts`.
+    * If there is not such a timestamp, the read can continue.
 3. Get the latest record in the row's `write` column whose `commit_ts` is in range `[0, ts]`.
-The record contains the `start_ts` of the transaction where it was committed.
+The record contains the `start_ts` of the transaction when it was committed.
-4. Get the row's value in `data` column, whose timestamp is exactly `start_ts`.
+4. Get the row's value in the `data` column whose timestamp is exactly `start_ts`.
 Then the value is what we want.

 For example, consider this table again: